-We wear makeup for lots of reasons: it enhances natural features, disguises blemishes, it's fun, and it can make us feel good.
+We wear makeup for lots of reasons: it enhances natural features, disguises blemishes, it's fun, and it can make us feel good, among other things.

 Despite the laundry list of reasons for wearing makeup that I'm sure we could collectively come up with, I worry that, too often, there's an emphasis on covering up, on creating features we don't have but wish we did, on trying to craft ourselves into some idealized view of beauty.